 The assumptions defined in the Security Target are not covered by the TOE itself.
 These aspects lead to specific Security Objectives to be fulfilled by the TOE-Environment.
-For detailed information on the security objectives that must be fulfilled by the TOE environment, see section 9.2 of the [ST] (section 11.2 in [ST-Lite]).
+For detailed information on the security objectives that must be fulfilled by the TOE environment, see section 6.2 of the [ST-lite].